pforemski/rlm_backcounter/README.markdown

         # (...)
     }

-Put it in the authorize section:
+Put it in the authorize section after rlm_sql:

     authorize {
         # (...)